Click here for the 2019 NSPA Conference speakers.

-Vinh is one of the world’s top keynote speakers.
-Every year he speaks to over 100,000 people at 80 events all over the world.
-His clients include Microsoft, Google, Commonwealth bank, Facebook, and LinkedIn.
+Vinh is one of the world’s top keynote speakers, presenting to over 100,000 people annually.
+His clients include Microsoft, Google, Facebook, and LinkedIn.
 As an experienced keynote speaker, Vinh knows that what transpires on stage is not about him.
 It’s 100% about the audience.
 It’s about the life-changing lessons he’s been so fortunate to learn along the way and sharing them in a manner that transforms people.
 That’s where magic happens.

 When Anthony Jack arrived at his first year of university—amongst peers talking about their travels abroad, and their lavish summer homes—he wondered: “where are all the other poor students?”
 Since then, he’s made it his career to study the effects of being a poor student on a college campus.
 An Assistant Professor of Education at Harvard, Anthony breaks underprivileged students down into two categories—the “privileged poor”, low-income students at upper-crest academies; and the “doubly disadvantaged”, those studying at public, typically distressed schools—and how both groups experience a distraction from learning.
 In this talk, Anthony addresses how it’s not just enough to get in to school: he covers the costs of social exclusion lower-income students face, and offers some new, nuanced insights on what excellence and equity in schools actually looks like.